St Charles RC Primary School

 What order are the sounds taught in?

-New sounds are taught each day, with some review days and weeks to help children practise what they’ve learned.
+New sounds are taught each day, with some review days and weeks to help children practice what they’ve learned.
 See below for more information about the sounds your child will learn in ELS.

 What books will my child bring home?